Basement Jaxx vs. Metropole Orkest: Production

 The tracks have been reworked by Felix Buxton and conductor Jules Buckley, with the entire album taking 18 months to complete.

 Buckley loosely formed the idea of re-interpreting the duo's back catalogue for live performance, but where concert programmes subsequently developed, so too did studio recordings.
 Buxton recalls:

 "Jules’ proposal sounded cool and we were like, ‘why not?’.
 But it was a pretty open-ended request so there was ample opportunity to thrash out the creative details and make sure the world of Basement Jaxx fit well in this new context.
 We were adamant about it not being a gimmick; I’ve seen plenty of pop bands marry their dance beats or breaks with classical on a superficial level and the results have sounded a bit damp, a bit softcore.
 Our project needed to be genuine, to stand up..."

 The duo had previously experienced working with an orchestra by collaborating with the 16-piece London Session Orchestra for the song "Good Luck" in 2003, which was a way of reimagining Basement Jaxx’s music "in a completely different way," Buxton said.

-The album's recording took place at the Muziekcentrum van de Omroe] in Hilversum, the Netherlands on 3–5 November 2010, and at the Muziekgebouw Frits Philips in Eindhoven, the Netherlands on 4 February 2011.
+The album's recording took place at the Muziekcentrum van de Omroep in Hilversum, the Netherlands on 3–5 November 2010, and at the Muziekgebouw Frits Philips in Eindhoven, the Netherlands on 4 February 2011.
 They were joined by Metropole Orkest which includes a 60-piece orchestra and a 20-voice choir, with four lead vocalists: Vula Malinga, Sharlene Hector, Brendan Reilly and Lisa Kekaula.

 "I could see the excited glint in Felix's eye when we first started scoring but there remained a real sense of 'where are we taking all this?' and 'how will this end up'?," Buckley said.
 They recorded a number of versions of certain tracks.
 Buckley said the unpredictability of the process was "a great big test bed of a thing" that made the final results more "powerful" and "authentic".